 According to law, failure to bring your child for dental care is considered neglect.
 Pennsylvania Act 31 (Child Abuse Reporting and Recognition Requirements) states that health care providers must report your failure to bring your child to the dentist for evaluation and care.
 A copy of Act 31 is enclosed for your reference.
 Smiles 4 Keeps has not reported your child’s outstanding dental treatment, as of yet.
 Since this law is in effect, we hope this letter encourages you to schedule an appointment to follow through with needed dental treatment for your child.
-If you sought a second opinion, please also contact us with the name of your new provider.
+If you need a second opinion on dental care, please also contact us with the name of your new provider.
 We would be happy to forward your your child’s records upon signing a release form if you’re thinking about using Dentist Indianapolis or another dental provider.

 To keep your child as healthy as possible and avoid a report to state authorities, please call Smiles 4 Keeps immediately to schedule a treatment appointment within the next 30 days.
 With your help, Smiles 4 Keeps can continue to provide your child with quality dental care.
 Sincerely, Smiles 4 Keeps Pediatric Dentistry.”

 The company addressed this now viral image here:

 But the damage has been done.
 Errbody mad at this dentist office.
 WOWZA!
 Here’s the full text of the company’s response in case they delete this too (They’ve deleted ALL reviews, and many comments):